columbiafsae/website/sponsors/sponsors.md

 For more information on sponsorships, please feel free to [contact us]({{ "/contact/" | prepend: site.baseurl }}) directly.

-You can also donate to the team online with your credit card.

-<p class="center"><button name="button" data-ct-checkout="columbiafsae.columbia-fsae-general-donation">Donate Now</button></p>

 <h2 class="sponsor-heading">Title Sponsors</h2>

 {% capture desc %}